emilyvertosick/Statistics-Course/docs/01-week1.md

 #### `str` function

 The `str` function allows you to see the variable name, variable type, and any variable attributes such as labels, for all variables in your dataset.
-For example, this tells you the description of the `sex` variable and its label - "1 if woman, 0 if man".
+For example, this tells you the description of the "sex" variable and its label - "1 if woman, 0 if man".

 ```r